Kabhie To Nazar Milao

 Kabhie To Nazar Milao is an Indian television drama series that premiered on Sony Entertainment Television on 15 May 2006.
 The series was produced by the UTV Software Communications, in association with in-house production of Sony Pictures.

 Plot

-Karun doesn't realize that the girl with whom he falls in love because of her eyes is unable to see.
-As story moves on, Karun finds out that Sunaina cannot see; therefore, he decides that he will be her eyesight.
-Now Sunaina confronts all adversities of life with the help of Karun, but she doesn't realize that being too dependent on someone can be sorrowful.
+Karun does not realize that the girl with whom he falls in love is unable to see.
+As the story moves on, Karun finds out and he decides that he will be her eyesight.
+Now, Sunaina confronts all adversities of life with the help of Karun, but she does not realize that being too dependent on someone can be sorrowful.